 At their most basic, mediation and arbitration are alternative means by which parties to what is, or what would be, litigation in the Courts, can resolve their disputes.
-As a mediator, attorney John R. Foley applies his 34 years and wealth of practical firsthand experience and education to explain to parties the likely results of litigation and the benefits of settlement, and to help negotiate a fair and just agreed-upon settlement between the parties.
+As a mediator and arbitrator, attorney John R. Foley works with parties to understand and resolve their disputes.
+In a mediation, Mr. Foley applies his 34 years and wealth of practical firsthand experience and education to explain to parties the likely results of litigation and the benefits of settlement, and to help negotiate a fair and just agreed-upon settlement between the parties.
 As an arbitrator, Mr. Foley applies that same experience to make fair and just binding decisions on either specific case issues, or a complete resolution to a given dispute.
 Mr. Foley ensures that both parties are afforded the chance to explain their case in detail, and argue the merits of their claims and defenses, a setting that is far less formal and stressful that trial in Court.

 In light of the current coronavirus pandemic and the mandate to stay at home and practice social distancing, JRFPC acted promptly to install and provide remote capabilities for mediation and arbitration.
 Through email, conference calls, and videoconferencing, the attorneys at JRFPC continue to provide full service mediation and arbitration for attorneys and their clients in southeastern Michigan.

 Mediation (sometimes called “facilitation”) is an informal dispute settlement process.
 Mediation can be used in divorces, real estate, bankruptcy litigation, labor bargaining, and almost all forms of civil dispute.